thorchain/thornode/test/README.md

 A full smoke test lifecycle is as follows:

 * Generate the actors;
-* SEED the master with funds from the bank (faucet);
+* SEED the master with funds from the faucet (faucet);
 * then SEED the other accounts (admin, user and staker(s));
 * then GAS the pool;
 * then STAKE;
 * then SWAP;
 * then END;
 * then re-enable the pools;
-* then SWEEP all assets back to the bank from the various actors.
+* then SWEEP all assets back to the faucet from the various actors.

 Unit tests (where we've broken the SWAPs and STAKEs into their own test definitions) still follow a variant of the above (as we still need to SEED the actors; GAS, END and ENABLE the pool).